 \section{Introduction}

 In order to construct a parametrix for Hörmander's \cite{MR0222474} subelliptic operators on a contact manifold, Folland and Stein \cite{MR0344699,MR0367477} defined a noncommutative pseudo-differential calculus where the principal cosymbol is a function on a bundle of Heisenberg groups.
 A fundamental characteristic of this pseudo-differential calculus is that a vector field defines a differential operator of order $1$ if it is everywhere tangent to the contact subbundle and of order $2$ if not.
-Later on, this was generalised to an arbitrary subbundle of the tangent bundle, and even further to a filtration of the tangent bundle under conditions on the Lie bracket (see \cite{MR0493005,MR0370271,MR660648,MR973272,MR1185817,MR764508,MR0423432,MR953082,MR0442149,MR0436223}) To such a structure one associates a bundle of graded nilpotent Lie groups over which the cosymbols are functions.
-Let us remark that the general situation is more involved because the bundle of graded nilpotent Lie groups doesn't need to be locally trivial and hence the analogue of the theorem of Darboux doesn't hold in general.
+Later on, this was generalised to an arbitrary subbundle of the tangent bundle, and even further to a filtration of the tangent bundle under conditions on the Lie bracket (see \cite{MR0493005,MR0370271,MR660648,MR973272,MR1185817,MR764508,MR0423432,MR953082,MR0442149,MR0436223}).
+To such a structure one associates a bundle of graded nilpotent Lie groups over which the cosymbols are functions.
+Let us remark that the general situation is more involved because the bundle of graded nilpotent Lie groups doesn't need to be locally trivial and the analogue of the theorem of Darboux doesn't hold in general.

-This calculus was later used by many authors in index theory and $C^*$-algebras, for instance by Connes and Moscovici \cite{MR1657389,MR1334867} to define a transversal signature operator on foliated manifolds and do computations in cyclic cohomology, following a construction of Hilsum and Skandalis \cite{MR925720}, by Julg and Kasparov \cite{MR1332908} to compute the $SU(n,1)$ equivariant $\KK$-theory following the work of Rumin \cite{MR1267892}.
+This calculus was later used by many authors in index theory and $C^*$-algebras, for instance by Connes and Moscovici \cite{MR1657389,MR1334867} to define a transversal signature operator on foliated manifolds and do computations in cyclic cohomology, following a construction of Hilsum and Skandalis \cite{MR925720}, and by Julg and Kasparov \cite{MR1332908} to compute the $SU(n,1)$ equivariant $\KK$-theory following the work of Rumin \cite{MR1267892}.

 In \cite{MR3187645}, Debord and Skandalis gave a global definition of the classical pseudo-differential calculus thanks to the tangent groupoid of Connes.
 This definition was adapted to the case of inhomogeneous calculus by Van-Erp and Yuncken \cite{Erp:2015aa}.
 To this end they used an inhomogeneous deformation groupoid\footnote{Following Ponge's recommendation, the inhomogeneous deformation groupoid will be called the Carnot groupoid.} instead of Connes's tangent groupoid.
 This inhomogeneous groupoid was constructed in the case of contact manifolds by Ponge and van-Erp independentaly \cite{MR2247877,MR2680395}, and in the general case of filtrations by Choi and Ponge \cite{Choi:2015aa,Choi:2017aa,Ponge:2017aa} and van Erp and Yuncken \cite{Erp:2016aa} following work by Julg and van Erp \cite{MR3694098}.